-NOTE: Sections 18 and 19 covers two distinct types of reporting being:
+NOTE: This Section 22 & 23 covers two distinct types of reporting being:

-- Internal reporting: The obligations of Leaders to report suspected child abuse internally ie to those within the Northridge leadership structure who should be informed when a Leader suspects child abuse; - External reporting: The obligations of Pastors or Leaders to report suspected child abuse to one or more authorities.
+- Internal reporting: The obligations of Leaders to report suspected child abuse internally ie to those within the Northridge leadership structure who should be informed when a Leader suspects child abuse - External reporting: The obligations of Pastors or Leaders to report suspected child abuse to one or more authorities.

-Sections 18 and 19 allows for external reporting to be done by a designated person within the leadership of Northridge, who should report back to the Leader who made the original report.
-Despite this, there may be circumstances where a Leader should separately consider whether they should make a report directly.
+These sections allow for external reporting to be done by a designated person within the leadership of Northridge, who should report back to the Leader who made the original report.
+Despite this, there may be circumstances where a Leader should separately consider whether they should make a rpore directly.

-18. Internal reporting
+22. Internal Reporting